uokoroo/PetERP/README.md

 ## Contributing:
 Contributions to the project are welcome!
 Please follow the guidelines outlined in [CONTRIBUTING.md] to contribute code, report issues, or suggest improvements.

-## License:
-This project is licensed under the [license type].
-See [LICENSE.md] for more details.

 ## Contact:
-For inquiries or assistance, please contact [Project Maintainer Name] at [contact email].
+For inquiries or assistance, please contact Najeeb Yusuf at yusufnajlawal@gmail.com.